WPIRoboticsEngineering/ZenRobotBuildKit/Esp32RomiWiring.md

 # Step 2 Solder in the 10k Resistor

-(A previous version of this had a 1k resistor -- you should be fine if you used that.)

 All components -- resistors, diodes, and sockets -- go on the top (silk screen) side of the shim board.

 <img src="photos/shim/0003a.jpg" width="300">